Why Do You Need Video Brand Guidelines?

 Every marketer understands the importance of having brand guidelines for your communications, but what about for video?

-Despite video being an integral part of any marketing strategy, with 92% of marketers using video, something that is often put on the back burner is the need for video brand guidelines.
-After all, if you’ve worked hard to establish a brand, you’ll naturally want to make sure the style and content of your videos is in keeping with this.
+Despite the highest-ever proportion of marketers (96%) continuing to value video as an ‘important part’ of their marketing strategy, something that is often put on the back burner is the need for video brand guidelines.
+After all, if you've worked hard to establish a brand, you'll naturally want to make sure the style and content of your videos is in keeping with this.

 What are video brand guidelines?

 Brand guidelines are essentially an instruction manual on how to represent your brand correctly when you're creating animated videos, corporate videos, training videos, and promotional videos.

 From your brand colours to tone of voice, your brand guidelines serve as a reference for people to consult before developing collateral or communicating on behalf of the business.

 Typically, they outline the visual and written rules, but they should also establish a brand identity and show what makes your organization unique.

 Video brand guidelines follow the same principle as the central brand guidelines.